SummIt: Iterative Text Summarization via ChatGPT: Methods

 \subsection{In-context Learning}

-Since large language models are not fine-tuned with supervised data or trained reinforcement learning rewards, it would be necessary to guide the explanation and summary generation process with the desired format or template.
+Since the summarizer and evaluator in SummIt are not fine-tuned with supervised data or trained reinforcement learning rewards, it would be beneficial to guide the explanation and summary generation process with the desired format or template.
 Recent studies have shown that large language models have strong few-shot performance on various downstream tasks, known as in-context learning (ICL)~\cite{brown2020language}.

-The standard ICL prompts a language model, $M$, with a set of exemplar source-summary pairs, $\textbf{C} = \{(x_1,y_1)...(x_m,y_m)\}$, and generates summary $\textbf{y}$ by concatenating the exemplar source-summary pairs and input document as prompt: $p_M(\mathbf{y}\mid \mathbf{C},\mathbf{x})$.
+The standard ICL prompts a language model, $M$, with a set of exemplar source-summary pairs, $\textbf{C} = \{(x_1,y_1)...(x_m,y_m)\}$, and generates summary $\textbf{y}$ by concatenating the exemplar source-summary pairs and input document as prompt: $p_M(\mathbf{y}\mid\mathbf{x},\mathbf{C})$.

-We also use in-context learning to guide our iterative summarization system, where we use 'document-reference summary' pairs as the context for the summarizer $S$, and use 'document-summary-explanation' pairs as the context for the evaluator $E$.
+We also use in-context learning to guide our iterative summarization system, where we use "document-reference summary" pairs as the context for the summarizer $S$, and use "document-reference summary-human written explanation" triplets as the context for the evaluator $E$.
 We empirically find that in-context learning could improve the efficacy of our system.